Saving & Spending Budgeting & Expenses

 Here are a few areas where both budgeting apps excel:

-• Bill negotiation: Negotiating a bill is a foreign concept for many of us because we’re used to buying products or services at their listed prices.
-We may think the practice of haggling or negotiating with service providers is outdated, but that couldn’t be further from the truth.
-Still, it doesn’t mean negotiating bills is an easy or enjoyable experience.
+Negotiating a bill is a foreign concept for many of us because we’re used to buying products or services at their listed prices.
 Outsourcing the whole ordeal to professionals can make a lot of sense, as well as cents.
-And in some cases, these apps may be able to help with bills you didn’t know you could renegotiate.
+And in some cases, many apps similar to these may be able to help with bills you didn’t know you could renegotiate.

-• Subscription tracking: Do you know how many subscriptions you’re paying for right now?
-If so, you’re likely more knowledgeable than many.
-Trim and Rocket Money make it easy to spot your subscriptions through your applicable online account.
+Trim and Rocket Money make it easy to spot duplications like this and otherwise manage your subscriptions through your applicable online account.
 Then it’s up to you to decide which ones to keep and which ones to cancel.
+Last year, I found out I’d been paying for two Hulu subscriptions for six months!

 Here are a few important differences between Trim and Rocket Money: